Your area Not set — showing everywhere

 01

-The project involves renovating a gas station within a flood plane conservancy district, raising technical concerns regarding lighting, drainage, snow storage, and heavy truck logistics near Kennebunk Square.
+The project involves site improvements within a flood plane and conservancy district, raising concerns about stormwater drainage, lighting, and traffic/safety issues related to large delivery truck maneuvering near Kennebebun Dunk Square.

 medium concern